christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 ![faction header](/factions/ressources/platoon-leader-nspr.excalidraw.png)

 Factions are ordered by alignment as seen from a NATO perspective.
-BLUFOR are all NATO or NATO-allied forces, OPFOR represents all enemy forces and INDEPENDENT is used for other factions.
+BLUFOR are all NATO or NATO-allied forces, OPFOR represents all enemy forces.

 ### BLUFOR